Adam Duvall Player Props: Red Sox vs. Cubs

 Adam Duvall At The Plate

-- Duvall is batting .257 with 10 doubles, a triple, six home runs and nine walks.
+- Duvall is hitting .256 with 10 doubles, a triple, seven home runs and nine walks.

-- Duvall will look to extend his four-game hitting streak.
-He's batting .267 with one homer during his last games.
+- Duvall enters this game on a five-game hitting streak.
+In his last games, he's hitting .278 with two homers.

+- Duvall has picked up a hit in 62.5% of his 32 games this season, with more than one hit in 18.8% of those games.

-- He has hit a long ball in 16.1% of his games this year, and 4.7% of his plate appearances.
+- Looking at the 32 games he has played this year, he's hit a long ball in six of them (18.8%), and in 5.3% of his trips to the plate.

-- Duvall has picked up an RBI in 45.2% of his games this year, with more than one RBI in 16.1% of his games.
-He has also plated three or more runs in two contests.
+- Duvall has an RBI in 15 of 32 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 12 of 32 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.